Cape Coral / Fort Myers / Lee County

 Quality work also shows in the small details.
 Screen should be evenly tensioned, not stretched so hard it warps or left so loose it sags.
 Spline should sit cleanly in the channel.
 Door screens should close properly.
 Panel edges should look intentional, not chewed up.
 If a frame has corrosion, bending, or loose hardware, that should be addressed before fresh mesh hides the warning signs.
 A cheaper job that ignores the frame can look fine for a week and then fail when the next storm or pet impact tests it.

 Homeowners should also think about timing.
 Waiting until hurricane season is underway can mean longer schedules and higher urgency.
 Waiting until every panel is brittle can turn a manageable repair into a full rescreen.
 Waiting until an HOA letter arrives adds stress nobody needs.
 If the cage already looks faded, chalky, loose, or torn, getting it handled before the busy season is usually the calmer path.
-The best service experience is one where the homeowner gets a clear quote, a realistic schedule, and a finished enclosure that looks like it belongs on the home.
+The best service experience is one where the homeowner gets clear scope guidance, a realistic schedule, and a finished enclosure that looks like it belongs on the home.

 Service areas